-- The attacking team touches the ball, even if the robot has fallen. - The 30 seconds time period expires (or the game time expires).
+- The attacking team touches the ball, even if the robot has fallen. - The 30 s time period expires (or the game time expires).

-The head referee will announce a Free Kick is completed, by "Ball Free", and the GameController resumes the game state playing.
-Note that the substate will be automatically left (returning to the playing state) after the 30 seconds time period expires.
+The head referee will announce a Free Kick is completed, by "Free Kick completeBall Free", and the GameController resumes the game state playing.
+Note that the substate sub-state will be automatically left after the 30 (returning to the playing state) after the 30 s time period expires.